 Rottnest is too big to walk around, especially if you’re only there for the day.

-Are a great fun way to get around Rottnest, the island is not huge in distance and for the most part is flat.
-However, be aware there are some hills and many steep inclines, ”younger-smaller kid’s” or the, ”not quite as fit as I thought I was” adult will find challenging.
+Are a great fun way to get around Rottnest, the island is not huge in distance and for the most part, is flat.
+However, be aware there are some hills and many steep inclines, ”younger-smaller kids” or the, ”not quite as fit as I thought I was” adults will find challenging.